cbmarie255/holbertonschool-low_level_programming/README.md

-This repository will contain C programming basics
+This project will detail more intricate examples of nested loops in C